johnwcowan/r7rs-work/EnvironmentsMIT.md

 `(environment-reference-type `*env symbol*`)`

-Returns a symbol, one of `unbound`, `unassigned`, `macro`, or `normal` representing the status of *symbol* in *env* and its ancestors.
+Returns a symbol, one of `unbound`, `unassigned`, `macro`, or `normal` that represents the status of *symbol* in *env* and its ancestors.
-The difference between `macro` and `normal` is that the former means that *symbol* is a syntactic keyword, whereas *normal* means it represents a variable.
+The difference between `macro` and `normal` is that `macro` means that *symbol* is a syntactic keyword, whereas `normal` means it represents a variable.

 `(environment-lookup `*env symbol*`)`

 Returns the assigned value of `symbol` in *env* or its ancestors.
-It is an error if *symbol* is not a normal symbol in the sense of `environment-reference-type`.
+It is an error if *symbol* is not a normal symbol in the environment in the sense of `environment-reference-type`.

 `(environment-lookup-macro `*env symbol*`)`